 Hop on the bus, order an Uber, or walk 30 minutes to our next destination – Lincoln Park.

 There’s a lot to do in this huge park on the shores of Lake Michigan.
-At the south end, you’ll find North Avenue Beach.
+North Avenue Beach is at the south end.

 On a beautiful day in Chicago, it’s hard to beat lounging on the beach and swimming in the lake.
 You can also play some beach volleyball and rent a SUP or bike if you want some more activity.

 In the middle is the Lincoln Park Zoo, which is totally free to visit.
-Sightseeing gets expensive, so this awesome free attraction is definitely one of the top things to do in Chicago in 3 days.
+Sightseeing gets expensive, so this awesome free attraction is definitely one of the top things for any Chicago itinerary.

 After such an action-packed 3 days in Chicago, you should definitely just take it easy and enjoy all that Lincoln Park has to offer.
 You’ve covered some serious ground in a short time, so congrats on that!